Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Key Biscayne

-Just south of Miami via the Rickenbacker Causeway, Key Biscayne is the closest of the day trips from Miami.
-With so much to do, like the Miami Seaquarium, Bill Baggs Cape Florida State Park, and hidden environments only accessible by paddleboard, kayak, or boat, you can easily spend an entire day here.
+Key Biscayne is the closest day trip destination from Miami, just south of the city via the Rickenbacker Causeway.
+With so much to do, like the Miami Seaquarium, Bill Baggs Cape Florida State Park, and hidden environments only accessible by paddleboard, kayak, or boat – you can easily spend an entire day here.

 The Florida Keys: Key West

-It’s almost a 4-hour drive from Miami.
-So buckle up and enjoy the ride along one of the prettiest roadways in America: the Overseas Highway.
+Key West is an almost 4-hour drive from Miami.
+So, buckle up and enjoy the ride along one of the prettiest roadways in America: the Overseas Highway.

 The Florida Keys: Key Largo